 Sony RX10 IV versus Nikon D500

 The Sony Cyber-shot DSC-RX10 IV and the Nikon D500 are two enthusiast cameras that were officially introduced, respectively, in September 2017 and January 2016.
 The RX10 IV is a fixed lens compact, while the D500 is a DSLR.
-The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
+The cameras are based on an one-inch (RX10 IV) and an APS-C (D500) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Nikon provides 20.7 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX10 IV and the Nikon D500 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably larger (35 percent) than the Sony RX10 IV.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is notably larger (35 percent) than the Sony RX10 IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens build in, whereas the D500 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the D500 and their specifications in the Nikon Lens Catalog.